Dozens Of NJ Residents Find Anti-Trump/GOP Propaganda, Ball Bearing In Bags Outside Homes

-Dozens of zip-locked bags -- each containing a ball bearing and political propaganda -- were dropped in private driveways and walkways near Northern Valley Regional High School early Wednesday, said police who were investigating.
+Dozens of zip-locked bags -- each containing a ball bearing and political propaganda -- were left in residents' driveways and walkways near Northern Valley Regional High School early Wednesday, said police who were investigating.

 The printed rant, which has a thumbnail photo of former President Donald Trump at the top, contains “anti-Trump, anti-Republican leanings and is pretty much all over the map," Closter Detective Lt.
 Vincent Aiello said.